 To activate the alarm, press the "PANIC" button once.

 The horn will sound and the turn signal lights will flash.

-To deactivate the panic alarm, press the " ?", " • • ", " •• " or the "PANIC" button.
+To deactivate the panic alarm, press any button on the remote transmitter.
 Unless a button on the remote is pressed, the alarm will be deactivated after approximately 30 seconds.

-Selecting audible signal operation
+■ Selecting audible signal operation